zerothegreat1/zerothegreat1/README.md

 # Hello, I'm Denerrick
 <a href="https://linkedin.com/in/denerrickforbes"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-A decade-long career as a plumbing contractor and a lifelong passion for puzzles and problem-solving have piqued my desire to apply my skills to the cybersecurity world.
+Experienced problem-solver transitioning from a decade in plumbing to cybersecurity.
+Skilled in threat detection, incident response, and security automation.
+Passionate about enhancing organizational security through continuous learning and hands-on projects.
+Ready to be a valuable asset to any cybersecurity team.

 ## Objective
-Transitioning from a decade-long career in problem-solving to cybersecurity, aiming to enhance threat detection, incident response, and security automation skills to protect and secure organizations.
+Transitioning from a decade of hands-on problem-solving as a plumbing contractor to a dedicated career in cybersecurity.
+Passionate about leveraging skills in threat detection, incident response, and security automation to protect and secure organizations as a SOC Analyst.
+Committed to continuous learning and bringing a unique perspective to cybersecurity challenges.

 ## Skills

 | Skill                                         | Associated Project         |